 Although these two approaches are a vast improvement to the status quo, there are still major limitations: 1) they do not consider the cumulative impacts of all threats, and 2) they assume largely unrealistic population dynamics.
-We propose to develop a new framework for setting removal limits that incorporates cumulative impacts, and also allows for more realistic population dynamics, especially with respect to social complexity in marine mammals.
-Our analyzes will provide managers with clear guidelines for managing the threats that marine mammals encounter in space and time.
+This Working Group proposes to develop a new framework for setting removal limits that incorporates cumulative impacts, and also allows for more realistic population dynamics, especially with respect to social complexity in marine mammals.
+The analyzes will provide managers with clear guidelines for managing the threats that marine mammals encounter in space and time.

 UPDATE: October 2013

-NCEAS support allowed our working group to develop the first comprehensive database of social behavioral, ecological, and demographic data for marine mammals.
-Once complete, we plan to use these data to examine the relationship between population dynamics and sociality (defined here as the broad system of conspecific attachment, association, knowledge, communication, culture and behavior in group-living species).
-In addition, we are developing a quantitative index of sociality, an innovative method of estimating phylogenetically-corrected demographic and life history parameters, and species-specific demographic rate estimates essential for conservation and management.
+NCEAS support allowed this working group to develop the first comprehensive database of social behavioral, ecological, and demographic data for marine mammals.
+Once complete, they plan to use these data to examine the relationship between population dynamics and sociality (defined here as the broad system of conspecific attachment, association, knowledge, communication, culture and behavior in group-living species).
+In addition, this working group is developing a quantitative index of sociality, an innovative method of estimating phylogenetically-corrected demographic and life history parameters, and species-specific demographic rate estimates essential for conservation and management.

-We have also successfully developed and implemented an expert opinion survey to assess cumulative impacts of multiple stressors on marine mammals and are developing a framework to integrate the elicited expert knowledge with empirical data for input into a population model.
-Our work with NOAA Southwest Fisheries Science Center will aid in the conservation of these culturally significant marine species by providing better-informed forecasting models to decision-makers.
-Further, the methods we are developing will provide detailed estimates of demographic parameters crucial for the study and management of rare and data-deficient species.
+This Working Group has also successfully developed and implemented an expert opinion survey to assess cumulative impacts of multiple stressors on marine mammals, and are developing a framework to integrate the elicited expert knowledge with empirical data for input into a population model.
+The work with NOAA Southwest Fisheries Science Center will aid in the conservation of these culturally significant marine species by providing better-informed forecasting models to decision-makers.
+Further, the methods they are developing will provide detailed estimates of demographic parameters crucial for the study and management of rare and data-deficient species.